At Will Employment

 At will employment doctrine is subject to some exceptions.
 And these can vary significantly by state.

 Forty-two states and Washington, D.C. recognize the public policy exception.
 This exception prevents an employer from terminating an employee if it violates the state’s public policy doctrine or a state or federal statute.
 For example, retaliation against an employee who reports a violation of a state or federal law.

 Thirty-six states and Washington, D.C. recognize the implied contract exception.
 When an employee handbook or a higher-ranking employee states or implies that the employment is for a specified time period or that cause is required for termination, an implied contract may arise.
 If an implied contract is shown, it may prevent the employer from terminating employment without just cause.
 However, the implied contract is typically difficult to prove, and the burden of proof lies with the terminated employee.

-Often high-level employees have contracts that specify a guaranteed term of employment.
+Often high-level employees (such as C-Suite officers) have contracts that specify a guaranteed term of employment.
 Collective bargaining agreements with unions may also provide for terms of employment or specific actions that must be taken prior to a termination.

 Finally, there are some statutory exceptions that vary by state.
 Check your state statutes or talk to an attorney in your state.

 When you make a job offer by phone or email, consider following it up with a formal letter that confirms the offer.
 Include specific details in the letter.
 Details might be job title, salary, benefits, paid leave, reporting structure, start date.
 The letter may include contingencies such as background check, reference check, drug testing.
 These contingencies enable you to rescind the job offer if any issues arise.

 The offer letter is one way to secure at will employment.
 Assuming you are not hiring an employee under an employment contract for a specific duration or under a union collective bargaining agreement, specifically state in the offer letter that the employment is at will.